Planning for Retirement

 Diversify your investments

-For safety and growth, you will want to make sure that your money is diversified – some in cash, stocks, and bonds.
+What does this mean?
+You'll want to speak to an advisor to make sure that your money is diversified – some in cash, stocks, and bonds.
 How much you need in each depends on such factors as your personal risk tolerance, years to retirement, and overall investment goals.

 Review your plan regularly